-Fuzz testing or fuzzing is a software testing technique used to discover coding errors and security loopholes in software, operating systems or networks by inputting massive amounts of random data, called fuzz, to the system in an attempt to make it crash.
-If a vulnerability is found, a tool called a fuzz tester (or fuzzer), indicates potential causes.
+Fuzz testing (fuzzing) is a quality assurance technique used to discover coding errors and security loopholes in software, operating systems or networks.
+It involves inputting massive amounts of random data, called fuzz, to the test subject in an attempt to make it crash.
+If a vulnerability is found, a software tool called a fuzzer can be used to identify potential causes.
 Fuzz testing was originally developed by Barton Miller at the University of Wisconsin in 1989.

-Fuzz testing is simple and offers a high benefit-to-cost ratio.
-Fuzz testing can often reveal defects that are overlooked when software is written and debugged.
-Nevertheless, fuzz testing usually finds only the most serious faults.
-Fuzz testing alone cannot provide a complete picture of the overall security, quality or effectiveness of a program in a particular situation or application.
-Fuzzers are most effective when used in conjunction with extensive black box testing, beta testing and other proven debugging methods.
+Although fuzz testing is simple, it offers a high benefit-to-cost ratio and can often reveal serious defects that are overlooked when software is written and debugged.
+It cannot provide a complete picture of the overall security, quality or effectiveness of a program, however, and is most effective when used in conjunction with extensive black box testing, beta testing and other proven debugging methods.